Aces High Bulletin Board

 Losing UDP, switch to TCP

 The above game message is not one you want to see.
 Basically it means the game has detected packet loss on the Internet connection.
 Packet loss can happen at any hop between you and the servers.
-If the packet loss is severe enough, you will be disconnected from the sever.
+If the packet loss is severe enough, you will be disconnected from the server.

 The best thing to do, if this happens, is to run Ping Plotter for a few minutes after the disco.
 In the second column (PL%) of the output packet loss will be expressed as a percentage.
 Each line in the Ping Plotter output represents a hop/router your data packets have to cross to get to the server.

-One thing to note, is if the packet loss shows up at the last or second to the last hop, then the packet loss is occurring on the return trip to your computer.
+One thing to note, if the packet loss shows up at the last or second to the last hop, then the packet loss is occurring on the return trip to your computer.
 The path from your computer to the servers, is different than the path from the servers back to your computer.
 You cannot see the path back to your computer in Ping Plotter.
 We (HTC) have to run a trace back to your computer in order to see if we can isolate where the packet loss might be occurring.

-In all cases, if you cannot read the Ping Plotter data, feel free to export the data as a text file and email that file to support@hitechcreations.com.
+In all cases, if you cannot read the Ping Plotter data, feel free to export the data as a text file and email that file to support@hitechcreations.com or post it in the Technical Support forum.

-« Last Edit: August 17, 2009, 02:45:43 PM by Skuzzy » Logged
+« Last Edit: August 24, 2018, 06:12:06 AM by Skuzzy »

 Roy "Skuzzy" Neese